top of page

 2. Your Website = Your Gallery

-Your website should be as professional and polished as your art.
+Your website should reflect the professionalism and polish of your art.
 Make it easy to navigate, mobile-friendly, and quick to load.
 Include:

 • High-quality photos of your work